-Benzodiazepines, opioid analgesics and other sedatives have indispensable medical uses, but they can also stimulate the reward center in the brain.
-In susceptible individuals, this can lead to sedative abuse and misuse (defined as any use of those prescription medications outside of the intent for which it was prescribed), and create a plethora of serious consequences.
+Benzodiazepines, opioid analgesics, and other sedatives have indispensable medical uses; however, they can also stimulate the reward center in the brain.
+In susceptible individuals, this can lead to sedative abuse and misuse, which is defined as any use of those prescription medications outside of the intent for which it was prescribed.
+Taken together, the abuse of sedatives can create a plethora of serious consequences.

 Sedative use disorders are regarded as considerable contributors to disability and mortality worldwide.
-Despite strict government regulation of these drugs in most of the countries, their abuse and its consequences have not only persisted, but also increased.
-Therefore physicians who are in charge of prescribing sedatives have a significant role in reversing such trends.
+Despite strict government regulation of these drugs in most countries, their abuse and its consequences have not only persisted but also increased.
+Therefore, physicians who are in charge of prescribing sedatives have a significant role in reversing such trends.

-One or more criteria must be satisfied in the 12-month period in order to diagnose sedative abuse (but also substance abuse in general).
-Those are failure to fulfill major obligations due to sedative use, their recurrent use in physically dangerous situations, recurrent legal problems, as well as continued sedative use despite social or interpersonal issues.
+One or more criteria must be satisfied in a 12-month period in order to diagnose sedative abuse.
+Notably, these criteria must also be met to diagnose the abuse of any substance in general.
+These criteria include the failure to fulfill major obligations due to sedative use, their recurrent use in physically dangerous situations, recurrent legal problems, as well as continued sedative use despite social or interpersonal issues.

 Epidemiology and most frequent type of abuse

 Benzodiazepines are one of the most frequently prescribed psychotropic medications in the world.
 Abuse of benzodiazepines is commonly defined as non-medical, recreational use for the sole purpose of creating an intoxicated or “high” state of mind.
-The National Survey on Drug Use and Health conducted in the United States in 2010 revealed an estimated 186,000 new abusers of benzodiazepine drugs.
+In the United States, benzodiazepine drugs were among the top 15 drugs responsible for overdose deaths in 2017.

 Studies suggest that the abuse burden of benzodiazepines may only be evident in specific clinical populations, most notably in detoxified alcoholics and recreational users of other types of drugs.
-In addition, the abuse of benzodiazepines among individuals kept on opioid agonists (e.g. methadone and buprenorphine) has been repeatedly described in the medical literature.
+In addition, the abuse of benzodiazepines among individuals kept on opioid agonists like methadone and buprenorphine has been repeatedly described in the medical literature.

 In accordance with the latter claim, the U.S. Treatment Outcome Prospective Study showed that 73% of heroin users entering into treatment reported some extent of benzodiazepine use in the preceding year, with substantially lower rates of barbiturate use.
 Furthermore, almost 25% of such patients reported daily benzodiazepine use.

-Flunitrazepam is a benzodiazepine largely prescribed to individuals with insomnia in many different countries; nevertheless, this drug also gained popularity among alcohol and drug abusers.
+Flunitrazepam is a benzodiazepine that is largely prescribed to individuals with insomnia in many different countries.
+Nevertheless, this drug also gained popularity among alcohol and drug abusers.
 A myriad of reports point to the use of flunitrazepam as a date rape drug, and it is also involved in many accounts of fatal intoxications.